-- Do not use power tools with the guards removed.
+- Do not use portable cord-and-plug connected power tools with the guards removed.

-- Do not block access to circuit breakers or fuse boxes.
+- Do not block access to panels and circuit breakers or fuse boxes.

 - Do not touch a person or electrical apparatus in the event of an electrical accident.
-Always disconnect the current first.
+Always disconnect the power source first.

 What are some tips for working with power tools?

-- Switch tools OFF before connecting them to a power supply.
+- Switch all tools OFF before connecting them to a power supply.

 - Ensure tools are properly grounded or double-insulated.
-The grounded tool must have an approved 3-wire cord with a 3-prong plug.
+The grounded equipment must have an approved 3-wire cord with a 3-prong plug.
 This plug should be plugged in a properly grounded 3-pole outlet.

-- Do not use electrical tools in wet conditions or damp locations unless tool is connected to a GFCI.
+- Do not use electrical equipment in wet conditions or damp locations unless the equipment is connected to a GFCI.